MichaelAHood/readmissions-risk-scorer/README.md

 c. `DRGCODES.csv` - contains the comorbidity features `DRG_MORTALITY` and `DRG_SEVERITY`.
 These are data that essentially represent how severe, complicated, and dangerous a patient's condition is.

-**Note**: We also have access to a rich set of electronic chart data that contains entries for daily blood pressure, heart rate, various types of urinalysis data, and thousands of other medical results and biomarker data.
+(Move to footnote)**Note**: We also have access to a rich set of electronic chart data that contains entries for daily blood pressure, heart rate, various types of urinalysis data, and thousands of other medical results and biomarker data.
 I have deliberately not included this data for the reason that for any given type of entry on the electronic record only a subset of the patients have that specific type of data record.
 For example, there are over 40,000 unique patients comprising nearly 59,000 unique admissions.
 If I want to train a model that uses features such as heart rate, body weight, and blood pressure data, I need to find the set of patients such that most of the patients have that heart rate AND body weight AND blood pressure data.
 As you add more features, the set of patients that have all of those features quickly becomes smaller and smaller.
 There are many ways you can address this shortcoming such as imputation of missing values, or only selecting chart data that nearly all the patients have in their record.
 I chose to use comorbidity info (contained in `DRGCODES.csv`) because it can be thought of as a lower dimensional representation of the many different biomarkers that come along with a given diagnosis.

 * Name the files whatever you want to call them and give them any appropriate labels, e.g. Healthcare.